-While interest rates in Singapore were similarly forced upwards, our relatively strong Singapore Dollar (SGD) meant that it rose at a slower pace.
-Still, home loans soared from a range of about 1.2% to 1.5% up to nearly 3.5% between 2022 and 2023.
+While interest rates in Singapore have been forced upwards, our relatively strong Singapore Dollar (SGD) meant that it did not increase to the full extent.

 How Will Your Home Loan Repayments Be Impacted In A Falling Interest Rate Environment